EXCITING NEWS! The 2026 versions of the How to Win College Scholarships ebooks are now available!

 My mistake was in not having the humility to trust someone else to read my work!
 I just couldn’t abide the idea of being criticized.

 I have literally sat in rooms with scholarship judges as they read essays.
-Both as a judge, and as a fly on the wall as a part of a psychology project I did as an undergraduate.
+Both as a judge and as a fly on the wall as a part of a psychology project I did as an undergraduate.
 Trust me when I say judges see every error applicants make in fine detail.

 Open to High School Freshmen, Sophomores, Juniors, and Seniors!
 APPLY NOW HERE